ibm-cloud-docs/pattern-vpc-security/overview.md

 ### Options
 {: #endpoint-security-options}

- - **IBM Cloud Workload Protection** - Fully integrated into IBM Cloud with automation aspects and ties in with IBM Cloud Security and Compliance Center
+ - **IBM Cloud Workload Protection** - Fully integrated into IBM Cloud with automation aspects and ties in with IBM Cloud Security and Compliance Center,
  - **3rd Party Endpoint Protection and Detection (EPP/EDR)** - Stand-alone solutions without IBM Cloud integration, but that may be applicable if a customer is using an endpoint security solution on-prem or in a multi-cloud situation.
 IBM Security, now known as Cybersecurity Services (CSS), has a EPP/EDR solution known as [Reaqtq](https://mediacenter.ibm.com/media/IBM+Security+ReaQta+Explained/1_l31z0vax).
 IBM Cybersecurity Services also sells, consults on, implements and manages various 3rd party EPP/EDR market solutions.
  - **No Workload Protection Endpoint Security** - This option depends upon the customer risk profile and what type of workloads are being used.
 This could be applicable in a private environment with no Internet access or low risk situations with dev and test environments.

 ### Best Practices
 {: #endpoint-security-best-practices}